-Risks identified in our Audit Plan

-Management override of controls

-Under ISA (UK) 240 there is a non-rebuttable presumed risk that the risk of management over-ride of controls is present in all entities.
+Risks identified in our Audit Plan Commentary Risks identified in our Audit Plan Management override of controls Under ISA (UK) 240 there is a non-rebuttable presumed risk that the risk of management over-ride of controls is present in all entities.
 The Authority faces external scrutiny of its spending and this could potentially place management under undue pressure in terms of how they report performance.
 We therefore identified management override of control, in particular journals, management estimates and transactions outside the course of business as a significant risk, which was one of the most significant assessed risks of material misstatement.

-We have:
+We have: Our audit work has not identified any issues in respect of management override of controls.